Skip to content

 If 8(a) revenue represented more than 30% of total revenue, the firm’s cost structure was built around that volume.
 Without it, overhead must shrink.
 Review every indirect cost line item: office space, non-billable staff, software subscriptions, and professional services.
 Cut costs before higher indirect rates make the firm uncompetitive.

-The math is straightforward.
+The math is direct.
 A firm spending $800,000 on indirect costs with $4 million in direct revenue runs a 20% combined indirect rate.
 Lose $1.5 million in 8(a) direct revenue, and the rate climbs to 32% on $2.5 million.
 Reduce indirect spending to $600,000, and the rate holds at 24%.
 That 8-point difference determines whether the firm wins or loses its next competitive bid.

 Frequently Asked Questions